AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 Hi, I'm Amit Levinson, I'm an MA student for [sociology & anthropology](https://in.bgu.ac.il/humsos/soc-ant/en/Pages/default.aspx) at [Ben-Gurion University of the Negev](https://in.bgu.ac.il/en/Pages/default.aspx).
 I currently live with my wife in Be'er Sheva, southern Israel.
 My interests include my thesis topic, drug markets and technology, other fields such as political participation, statistics and *`R`*.
 I'm currently working as a research assistant for [Dr. Jennifer Oser](https://www.jenniferoser.com/) from the [Department of politics and government](https://in.bgu.ac.il/en/humsos/politics/Pages/default.aspx) researching online and offline political participation.
 You can also find my full CV [here](https://amitlevinson.com/cv/).

-I opened this website so that I can have a reason to blog and challenge myself with new R analysis and visulizations; and to share what and how I analyze for others to use.
+I opened this website so that I can share what I learn throughout my journey in R. Make sure to check out posts shared on [R-bloggers](https://www.r-bloggers.com/).
 Enjoy!